-It’s not often you can step inside a pub that first opened its doors in 1871…but at the historic Gladstone Inn you most certainly can.
-“The Gladdy” as it’s locally known started life as a ferry house beside the Ruamahanga River, way back when a horse and cart were the only mode of transport.
+It’s not often you can step inside a pub that first opened its doors in 1870…but at the historic Gladstone Inn you most certainly can.
+“The Gladdy” as it’s locally known, started life as a ferry house beside the Ruamahanga River, way back when a horse and cart were the only mode of transport.
 The original building burnt down in 1934, as the story goes, people were so keen to rescue the cases of beer, they ran straight past the full cash register which went up in flames!
-While the building you’ll find today has gone through various transformations, you’ll still find the same welcoming, country atmosphere from hosts Ray and Lisa.
-We’ll see you soon.
+While the building you’ll find today has gone through various transformations, you’ll still find the same welcoming, country atmosphere from your hosts Ray and Lisa.

 BEAUTIFUL RIVERSIDE SETTING